 How To Harden a Network

-Hardening a network is the process of eliminating vulnerabilities before they can be exploited by an attacker.
+Hardening a network is the process of eliminating vulnerabilities before an attacker can exploit them.
 To do this, three functions are needed:

 Configuration Management

-This is cybersecurity 101.
-Before any network can be considered secure, it must be configured properly.
-In this case, properly means "in line with CIS Benchmarks".
+This is Cybersecurity 101.
+Before any network can be considered secure, it must be appropriately configured.
+In this case, appropriately means "in line with CIS Benchmarks."

-As we discussed in our previous post, there are two levels of CIS benchmarks, one for minimum coverage and another for ‘defense in depth’.
+As discussed in a previous post, there are two levels of CIS benchmarks, one for minimum coverage and another for ‘defense in depth’.
 Deciding which is appropriate for your network will depend on the organization’s risk tolerance and threat landscape.

 Vulnerability and Patch Management

 Securing a network is a task that never ends.
 New vulnerabilities are identified all the time, and vendors release patches for their products regularly.
-Having a formal scanning and remediation process is an essential component of network hardening.
+A formal scanning and remediation process is essential to network hardening.

 Secure Development (SDLC)